Last updated on February 28, 2026

 Yep, it is.
 You can only equip at sorcery-speed unless otherwise directed.

-Nope, you can't.
+Nope, you can't normally equip as an instant.
 You can only activate equip at sorcery speed.

 Some equipment have both flash and an auto-equip ability: Embercleave, Mithril Coat, or Dueling Rapier can be played as instants and upon entering the battlefield you can directly attach them to one of your creatures.
 Effects like the For Mirrodin! keyword, which creates a 2/2 token and automatically attaches the equipment to it, also provides a form of auto-equip.